-Little wonder, then, that a reliable waterproof jacket is high on the list of walkers' gear purchases.
-But with so many options and features available it can be a bewildering shopping experience.
+A reliable waterproof jacket is high on the list of walkers' gear purchases.
+But with so many options and features available it can be a bewildering buying experience.

-This guide to what to look for in waterproof hiking apparel will help you find the perfect jacket for you, and will ensure that your money is spent on the right product for your needs...
+This guide to waterproof hiking apparel will help you find the perfect jacket and waterproof trousers for you, and will ensure that your money is spent on the right product for your needs.

 Know your gear jargon